vkonst/coding-test-cy/docs/definition-of-done.md

 7. The FE should save/read its state (coins avaliable)
     - to/from the browser local storge
 8. The FE should provide access token on registration with the BE
-9. The BE should emulate JWT-based assess-control
+9. The BE should simulate JWT-based assess-control
     - ATM Device Id coded in JWT
     - ATM Session Id coded in JWT